 It’s very important to pace your study schedule for a long time in order to avoid burning out before test day.

 - Are you a morning or evening person?
 Make the most of your study time by devoting your most productive time of the day to studying.

-- Practice testing under timed conditions and in a space similar to what your testing environment will look like.
-As you get closer to test day, move your practice test study to the time when you will be taking your real test.
+- Taking practice tests under timed conditions and in a space similar to what your testing environment will look like.
+As you get closer to test day, move your practice test study to the time when you will be taking your actual LSAT test.

 - Take care of yourself and be sure to get plenty of rest each day.
 You want to be operating with your full faculties on test day

 7. Be Ready to Work

 I can’t overstate how much work it takes to improve your LSAT score.
 All the steps above are supposed to help you get into the right environment to study; you still need to invest your time and energy into improving your score.